jtremback/althea/high-level.md

 hashlock secret
 payload

 Each peer along the route takes note of the hashlock secret's hash.
-It uses the hashlock secret's hash to update a channel with its upstream peer, placing payment for the route in escrow.
-When the receiver receives the packet, it decrypts the packet and passes the hashlock secret back downstream.
-The downstream nodes can use the hashlock secret to open the hashlock and get their payment.
+It uses the hashlock secret's hash to update a channel with its downstream peer, placing payment for the route in escrow.
+When the receiver receives the packet, it decrypts the packet and passes the hashlock secret back upstream.
+The upstream nodes can use the hashlock secret to open the hashlock and get their payment.
 This way, if a packet is dropped, the sender does not pay for the route.
 Nodes evaluate peers based on their price and reliability.
 A node is incentivized to route packets to the lowest priced, most reliable node in order to get payed.

 # Draft 2